BioID-based interactome of the SARS-CoV-2 proteome

 Encodes a polyprotein containing eleven non-structural proteins (NSP 1-11).
 A ribosomal frameshift leads to an alternative transcript ORF1ab that contains the viral polymerase (NSP12) and helicase (NSP13), and three additional non-structural proteins (NSP14-16).

 There are four structual viral proteins (E - envelope, M - membrane, N - nucleocapsid and S - spike) and 25 non-structural proteins.
 We are localizing these proteins in host cells using immunfluorescence and Gene Ontology (GO) enrichments of proximal proteins detected in BioID experiments.
-The current localizations listed here are from UniProt.
+NB: NSP11 was too small for cloning into the BioID system and is not included in this analysis.
+ORF10 will be completed in the near future.